-You are probably curious as to who on earth is John Murray III and why should I pay tribute to him.
+You are probably curious who on earth is John Murray III and why should I pay tribute to him?
 John Murray III is the grandson of the famous English publisher John Murray I of John Murray & Sons of London Publishers Ltd. He published the works of Jane Austen, Charles Darwin, and Lord Byron, just to name a few.
 John Murray III is the focus of this post because of the enormous impact he has had on modern day travel.
-As discussed in my last blog post travel guides are a critical part of travel and it's John Murray III who we should thank for their existence.
+As discussed in my last blog post travel guides are a critical part of travel and it’s John Murray III who we should thank for their existence.

-Next time you are planning a trip or traveling and you reach for you travel guide, think of John Murray III and his pioneering spirit that led to the creation of the modern travel guide.
+Next time you are planning a trip or traveling and you reach for your travel guide, think of John Murray III and his pioneering spirit that led to the creation of the modern travel guide.
 John’s desire to travel paved the way for future generations of travelers and I dedicate this post in his honor.